 - Group Final Project (40%): Please see this page for details on the group final project.

 - Responses and Participation (30%): Each week, by 7am on the day class meets, students must submit a 1-2 page critical response to the required readings (anything marked with an asterisk), and if you’re ambitious, one or more of the optional readings.
-This response should not summarize the readings, it should react and engage with the substance of the papers.
+This response should not summarize the readings, it should react and engage with the substance of the papers – as described in this note.
 What is interesting?
 What is contradictory?
 What is problematic?
 What have the authors really nailed?
 What connects to your own work?
 What warrants further investigation?
-Late submissions will not be accepted, but students get one “free pass.”
+Late submissions will not be accepted, but students get two “free passes.”

 - Assignments (30%): Students will get their hands dirty by replicating recent results from recent papers in the field of international development.
 These assignments require extensive programming in Python.
 Complete details on the assignments will be provided on the second day of class.